DimoYa/CookingBlog/README.md

 # Description

-The application is a Fishing blog/forum app that will be used for articles and discussions.
+The application is a Cooking blog/forum app that will be used for articles and discussions.

 # Users and functionalities